 1. Games Night

 Dig out those board games, a deck of cards, or video games and have a little competitive fun.
 Challenge each other over meaningful conversations and create memories.
 Take it up a notch by coming up with an enticing prize for the winner.
+Or make your night profitable and play games for money.

 2. Game Show Marathon